lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 ## Fixing Places and Offsets

 Ok here's a two-part combo of syntactic niceties to make it a lot easier to work with unsafe pointers.
+I am almost *certain* that I'm going to run afoul of parser ambiguities somewhere here but hey this isn't a real RFC and I get to make the rules.
+Maybe it works fine.
+Maybe it can be fixed in an edition.
+Let's find out!

 ### Path Offset Syntax